30DaysOf/generative-ai/docs/README.md

     - [cookie-consent](https://github.com/68publishers/cookie-consent) widget for GTM - with [usage hints](https://docusaurus.canny.io/feature-requests/p/cookie-consent-component).
     - [react-cookie-consent](https://www.npmjs.com/package/react-cookie-consent) package - with [usage tutorial](https://medium.com/@fokke_79992/cookie-consent-and-docusaurus-932aaef27d61)

+Let's get these configured in order!

 ### 3.1 Styling: `src/css/custom.css`

+1. Use the [Styling with Infima](https://docusaurus.io/docs/styling-layout#styling-your-site-with-infima) tool to pick color palettes for dark and light modes to customize the `src/css/custom.css` file defaults.
+1. Update the `static/img/logo.svg` file with your desired new logo - and update the relevant logo references in the repository (search/replace) to use updated logo.

 ### 3.2 Site Config: `docusaurus.config.js`